 Tips & Tricks

 - Their breath attacks can affect monsters, too.
 With careful footwork, you can turn the clouds of calcifying dust to your advantage.
 This is especially helpful when you encounter catoblepae with other dangerous monsters like death yaks or hydras.

 - Calcifying dust will block line of sight like a scroll of fog.
 If you encounter a catoblepas along with a dangerous ranged monster, you might be able to use this to your advantage.

-- Remember that their breath attack does small amounts of damage when it hits you.
+- Remember that their breath attack does small amounts of impact damage when it hits you.
 The damage is largely negligible in most situations, but if you're low on health, few deaths are as frustrating as being downed by catoblepas breath during a hasty retreat.

 - If you are climbing a stairway and hit by the calcifying dust, be aware there's a chance you will arrive on the next floor fully petrified.